trinesh12/git-demo/README.md

-# git-demo
+git-demo
 <br>
-This is my first git semo
+This is my first git demo